Nepiki/Guides/Illusion-of-Gaia-(SNES).md

 ## List of missable achievements
 Total: 12

+*Marked have hints in the Spoiler section at the bottom due to being easy to miss

-* 5 of the Finish level without getting hit you lose access to after a certain point in the game.
+* 5 of the Finish level without getting hit you lose access to after a certain point* in the game.

     [![](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/21557.png)](https://retroachievements.org/Achievement/21761) (1)
 [![](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/21563.png)](https://retroachievements.org/Achievement/21765) (2)